shlienlab/raccoon/docs/clustering.rst

 Finally, as in the case of the features removal step, the number of nearest neighbours, which defines the scale at which the dimensionality reduction is performed, is left as tunable by the optimizer.
-You can chose range and number of points (if Grid Search is active) with :code:`neirange` and :code:`neipoints` respectively.
+You can choose the range and the number of points (if Grid Search is active) with :code:`neirange` and :code:`neipoints` respectively.
-If the range is left to be guessed automatically, for example as a logarithmic space based on the population (:code:`'logspace'`), a factor can be set to reduce the value proportionally (:code:`neifactor`) in the presence of particularly large datasets, as high values of this parameters can impact the performance considerably.
+If the range is left to be guessed automatically, for example as a logarithmic space based on the population (:code:`'logspace'`), a factor can be set to reduce the value proportionally (:code:`neifactor`) in the presence of particularly large datasets, as high values of these parameters can impact the performance considerably.

 Clusters Identification